-Nonclinical
+Nonclinical Development

-In addition to the clinical studies necessary to support the TNX-102 SL 505(b)(2) NDA filing for the fibromyalgia indication, the FDA has accepted our proposal on the nonclinical studies to support the NDA filing, since the information from the reference product is either unavailable for reference or failed to meet the current regulatory standard.
-In 2014, we completed dose-ranging studies to identify the doses requested by the FDA for the chronic toxicity studies to improve the existing CBP labeling.
-In January 2015, we engaged an FDA-certified Good Laboratory Practices laboratory to conduct a six month repeated-dose toxicology study of TNX-102 SL in rats, a nine month repeated-dose toxicology study in dogs and a peri- and post-natal Segment II study required for the NDA filing.
-These studies will be performed concurrently with our Phase 3 studies and will be completed ahead of the NDA submission.
-Based on the Flexeril labeling and post-marketing surveillance information, there is no evidence of abuse for CBP.
-As a result, the FDA has advised we will not have to assess the abuse potential of TNX-102 SL for the NDA submission.
+In addition to the clinical studies necessary to support the TNX-102 SL 505(b)(2) NDA filing for the management of fibromyalgia, we proposed, and the FDA has accepted, our nonclinical data package to support the NDA filing, as the NDA requires nonclinical information that is not completely available in the reference product labeling.
+In 2014, we completed dose-ranging studies to identify the doses for the chronic toxicity studies requested by the FDA to augment the nonclinical information in the CBP labeling which will be used to support the TNX-102 SL labeling for long-term use.
+In January 2015, we engaged an FDA-certified Good Laboratory Practices laboratory to conduct a six-month repeated-dose toxicology study of TNX-102 in rats and a nine-month repeated-dose toxicology study in dogs required for the NDA filing and to support Phase 3 clinical studies outside the U.S. The in-life portion of these studies has been completed and reports are being prepared.
+Based on the prescribing information of AMRIX and FLEXERIL (discontinued since May 2013) and the post-marketing surveillance information, there is no evidence of abuse for CBP.
+As a result, the FDA has advised that we will not have to assess the abuse potential of TNX-102 SL for the TNX-102 SL 505(b)(2) NDA submission.